 ▲Monday, June 5

 .
-But the message is clear: if the separate facilities aren’t truly equal, then they’re unconstitutional.
+Instead, it draws a tight line around the doctrine with this clear message: if the separate facilities aren’t truly equal, then they’re unconstitutional.
 Southern politicians are now in a panic.
-By one estimate, it will cost a billion dollars to bring black schools up to parity with white schools.
+One Southern politician estimates that it will cost a billion dollars to bring black schools up to parity with white schools.
+That alone is an admission that “separate but equal” has always been a farce.
 Says Sen. Olin Johnston (D-SC), “It’s obvious that South Carolina cannot afford to provide separate and equal school facilities for both races.
 It’s also obvious that South Carolina isn’t ready to integrate the races in schools and colleges.”
 Georgia Gov. Herman Talmadge, who is locked in a bitter battle to claim the all-important Democratic nomination for re-election, seizes the rulings as a campaign issue.
 “As long as I am your Governor, Negroes will not be admitted to white schools,” he declares.
 But Thurgood Marshall, special counsel for the NAACP who represented Herman Marion Sweatt in the Texas case, points out that the separate-but-equal doctrine’s “effectiveness in graduate and professional education has been destroyed.
 Segregation no longer has the stamp of legality in any public education.”
 These two cases will become key building blocks for the historic 1954 case, Brown v.
 Board of Education

 , which will declare segregated public schools unconstitutional.